AFSCME 1624: The Union for City of Austin and Travis County Employees

 filler@godaddy.com

-We stood together to shine a light on what’s at stake as this administration slashes critical public health funding.
-These reckless cuts hurt real people — and we won’t let it happen in silence.
+The AFSCME Local 1624 showed up to help save Austin Public Health — an injury to one is an injury to all.
+We stood together as the Austin union to shine a light on what’s at stake as this administration slashes critical public health funding.
+These reckless cuts hurt real people in our community — and we won’t let it happen in silence.
+We fight for our workers.
+We fight for our community as part of the City of Austin union and Travis County union.

 The Green Machine: Your Voice, Your Union, Your Community